nicopowa/effect/README.md

  - 2.3k GZIP (ノಠ益ಠ)ノ彡┻━━┻
  - no CSS
  - easing, delay, override
- - async/await animations > easy timeline
+ - async/await animations for easy timeline

 # Why ?

 Playing with vanilla JS ice cream since it's hot in Paris these days.

 A web page with a menu, a picture and some text doesn't require 2Mb JS code.